joemoose/dungeoneers.d20/docs/combat.md

 !!! tip

 	If you find yourself at a disadvantage in combat, your opponents will exploit their advantage to the fullest.
 Consider a withdrawal or try new tactics.

+### Precise Attacks

+Spending two actions on a single attack gives you an advantage on your damage rolls.

-## Aiming
+## Called Shots

-Taking two actions to aim allows a character to ignore the target’s armor with a ranged weapon the next round.
+Taking two actions to aim a ranged weapon allows a character to ignore the target’s armor with a ranged attack the next round.
 If you’re attacked in the same round as aiming, your aim is disrupted—your attack in the next round does not ignore the target’s armor.

 !!!
 Tip